-Kerguelen Island sits alone at the edge of the furious fifties in the southern Indian Ocean.
-The island features numerous glaciers, the largest being the Cook Ice Cap at 400 square kilometers.
+Kerguelen Island sits alone at the edge of the furious fifties in the southern Indian Ocean. he island features numerous glaciers, the largest being the Cook Ice Cap at 400 square kilometers.
 A comparison of aerial images from 1963 and 2001 by Berthier et al (2009) indicated the ice cap had lost 21 % of its area in the 38 year period.
-In this paper they focused particular attention on the Ampere Glacier draining the southeast side of the ice cap.
+T In this paper they focused particular attention on the Ampere Glacier draining the southeast side of the ice cap.
 Berthier et al (2009) noted a retreat from 1963 and 2006 of 2800 meters of the main glacier termini in Ampere Lake.
 The lake did not exist in 1963.
 The map below is from the paper indicating the terminus position.
 A second focus of their work was on the Lapparent Nunatak due north of the main terminus and close to the east terminus.
 A nunatak is a ridge or mountain surrounded by a glacier, really an island in a sea of ice.
 The nunatak expanded from 1963-2001, in the middle image below from Berthier et al (2009), but it was still surrounded by ice.
 The bottom image is from Google Earth in 2003.
 Given our current climate I wondered what might have changed in the last few years.
-Surveying the available Landsat Imagery I found a good one from April 2009.
-First in the 2003 imagery from Google Earth, the nunatak is indicated with a blue arrow, the east terminus with an orange arrow and the main terminus a red arrow.
-Now look at the top image without annotation from 2009, what changed?
-In the bottom image the yellow arrow points to the 2009 east terminus and is on the former nunatak that is now bordered by the lake on one side.
-The red arrow points to the new lake and the orange arrow to the main terminus in 2009.
+Landsat images from 2001, 2009, 2011 and 2013 indicate the retreat of the main terminus at the orange arrow and the secondary terminus at the red arrow.
 The east terminus has retreated 1500 meters since 2003 leading to the expansion of a new substantial lake.
-The main terminus has retreated additionally 200-300 meters, but given the shadow at the terminus in this image it is hard to discern the amount except right along the rock rib on the west side of the glacier.
-Here the terminus has pulled back from the tip of this rock rib.
-This glacier is experiencing the same climatic warming that has led to the retreat of other glaciers in this circum-Antarctic latitude belt, Stephenson Glacier on Heard Island and Neumayer Glacier on South Georgia.
+The main terminus has retreated additionally 800 meters from 2001-2013.
+Here the terminus has pulled back from the tip of the peninsula on the west side of the terminus, which the orange arrow crosses in each image.
+This glacier is experiencing the same climatic warming that has led to the retreat of other glaciers in this circum-Antarctic latitude belt, Arago Glacier further south on Kerguelen, nearby Aggasiz Glacier Stephenson Glacier on Heard Island and Neumayer Glacier on South Georgia.
 In this ever changing world, it is melting that is changing our maps.

 This paper was just published, Methods for assessing and forecasting the survival of North Cascade, Washington glaciers.
 It represents the third in a series of papers that looks at methods to identify when an alpine glacier will not survive.
 The first paper was using the change in thickness along a profile up the center of the glacier.
 Glaciers that were thinning appreciably and similarly along their entire length were determined to be in disequilibrium and would not survive.
 The second paper looked at glaciers that experienced thinning in the accumulation zone as distinguished by emergence of bedrock outcrops, marginal recession in the accumulation zone and overall accumulation zone thinning.
 Glaciers that were thinning in the accumulation zone were forecast to not survive.
 In this paper the model is expanded to look at the percentage of a glacier that is snowcovered at the end of the melt season.
 This is the accumulation area ratio.
 Typically a glacier needs to be 60% snowcovered or more at the end of the melt season to have an equilibrium balance.
 If the glacier has an AAR of less than 30% frequently, those glacier have been noted as thinning appreciably in the accumulation zone and will not survive.
 To survive a glacier must of course have a persistent accumulation area, as snow is the income of the glacier.
 A glacier that lacks such a zone, then has only a melt zone-ablation zone, and only liabilities and will go out of business.
 Lets look at three glaciers that exemplify this issue.
 The first and third are forecast not to survive current climate, the middle glacier will.
 The first is Lynch Glacier the pictures are from 1960 and 2007, in the upper left of the glacier-the accumulation zone, you can note the emergence of bedrock outcrops, Point B. This indicates that snowcover is not persisting and this has become a melt zone even though it is near the head of the glacier.
 The second is Easton Glacier.
 This glacier descends the south side of Mount Baker.
 Even in the years with the poorest snowcover, such as 2009 the glacier remains snowcovered to the end of the summer over the upper third of the glacier.
 This image is from mid-Sept.
 2009, mid-Sept.
 2010 was a much better year.
 The last glacier is Foss Glacier which shows considerable shrinkage in the upper reaches of the glacier, what should be the accumulation zone, here the glacier is seen in 1985 and 2005. .
 Also notice the lack of an accumulation zone in 2005.
 This was the case that summer on Columbia Glacier (above) and Ice Worm Glacier (below) as well.
 2003, 2004 and 2009 were other years in which accumulation was not retained on many North Cascade WA glaciers.
 The picture of Ice Worm Glacier contrasts the glacier from 2005 to 2009.
 The picture indicates more retreat at the top of the glacier at Point A.